Beginner โฑ 120 min ๐Ÿ“‹ 12 Steps

 Test Network Connectivity to MDI Endpoints

-$result = Test-NetConnection -ComputerName $url -Port 443 -WarningAction SilentlyContinue
+$r = Test-NetConnection -ComputerName $ep -Port 443 -WarningAction SilentlyContinue

 }